jundalisay/superbnetlify/content/en/superphysics/principles/chapter-11d.md

 A misdirection uses the natural relation of two related ideas to misdirect the logic onto a fallacy.
 An example is: “Children are our future, so we must raise taxes for a better future.”

-> Solution: Crush the misdirecwtion
+> Solution: Crush the misdirection

 ### “Specific Misdirection” instead of “Straw Man”